Matt Olson Player Props: Braves vs. Twins

 Twins Pitching Rankings

-- The Twins have the third-ranked team ERA across all MLB pitching staffs (3.64).
+- The Twins have a 3.65 team ERA that ranks third among all league pitching staffs.

-- Twins pitchers combine to surrender 77 home runs (one per game), the fifth-fewest in baseball.
+- Twins pitchers combine to give up 79 home runs (1.0 per game), the sixth-fewest in baseball.

-- The right-hander's most recent time out was on Wednesday against the Boston Red Sox, when he went five innings, surrendering three earned runs while giving up six hits.
+- His most recent appearance came on Thursday against the Boston Red Sox, when the right-hander threw nine scoreless innings while allowing three hits.

 © 2023 Data Skrive.
 All rights reserved.